Cyril Davies... British Blues Harp Pioneer

 The Round House is now called The O Bar

 Cyril Davies and Bob Watson set up the London Skiffle Club in September, 1955, in a first floor room at the Roundhouse pub at the corner of Wardour Street and Brewer Street.
 They had been playing in a small acoustic group during the interval in performances by Steve Lane's Southern Stompers traditional jazz band in the Fox and Goose in Ealing.
 Cyril moved from banjo to 12 string guitar during this time.
 It was one of the first skiffle/blues clubs.

-Later Cyril and Alexis Korner changed it to the London Blues and Barrelhouse Club.
+Later Cyril and Alexis Korner changed its name to the London Blues and Barrelhouse Club.
 It ran until 1961.
-The room is still there and you can see how it looks today by clicking here for a 3D view (in Java).

 The move to more blues music initially led to the loss of most of the skiffle fans but after a slow start the audiences in the new club grew steadily.
-It quickly became a focal point for the increasing numbers of blues enthusiasts who were able to see Cyril and Alexis Korner performing with UK and American blues and folk performers such as Muddy Waters, Sonny Terry and Brownie McGhee, Big Bill Broonzy, Memphis Slim, Little Brother Montgomery, Jack Dupree, Little Brother Montgomery, Speckled Red, Derroll Adams and Rambling Jack Elliott.
+It quickly became a focal point for the increasing numbers of blues enthusiasts who were able to see Cyril and Alexis Korner performing with UK and visiting American blues and folk performers such as Muddy Waters, Sonny Terry and Brownie McGhee, Big Bill Broonzy, Memphis Slim, Little Brother Montgomery, Jack Dupree, Little Brother Montgomery, Speckled Red, Derroll Adams and Rambling Jack Elliott.

 There was also a regular monthly folk night run by Bob Davenport which continued after Cyril and Alexis left the club.
 Bob's friend David Elvin did sketches of the artists.
 Here is a sample.
 The originals are quite large.